 For Mac and iOS users, Setapp offers a unique "Netflix for apps" model, providing access to over 240 premium applications for a single monthly fee.
 This platform stands out by bundling many of the best productivity apps for students into one subscription, eliminating the need to purchase tools like task managers, note-takers, and focus timers individually.
 It's a curated ecosystem where every app is vetted, ad-free, and always updated.

 The user experience is incredibly streamlined; you download the Setapp client, and from there, you can install any app in the catalog with one click.
 The main drawback is its exclusivity to the Apple ecosystem, leaving Windows and Android users out.
-While the subscription has a cost, the value is immense if you use even three or four of its included premium apps, especially with the available education discount.
+Students get a 20% education discount on the annual Mac + iOS plan when signing up with an .edu email, and third-party student discount platforms sometimes offer up to 50% off.

 Key Details & Tips